-There is a Greek island located in the north-eastern Aegean Sea called Lesbos.
+There is a Greek island located in the north-eastern Aegean Sea called Lebos.
 It has an area of 630 square miles with almost 200 miles of coastline.
 It is a beautiful place with a population today of about 90,000 souls living a gay and happy life in the beautiful air of this part of the Mediterranean.
-The people of Lesbos, men and women, refer to themselves as Lesbians, though in the last fifty years this name has been usurped; the reason may become evident in my story.
+The people of Lebos, men and women, refer to themselves as Lebians, though in the last fifty years this name has been usurped.
+The reason may become evident in my story.

-Until the second world war, Lesbos had a sizeable Jewish community.
+Until the second world war, Lebos had a sizeable Jewish community.
 This community probably goes back to Roman Empire times.
-The authority over autonomous Jewish life in Lesbos was given to the Rabbi.
+The authority over autonomous Jewish life in Lebos was given to the Rabbi.
 He was given much freedom by the secular authorities.
-During most of the history of the Lesbian Jewish community, the position of Rabbi was held by the leading Lesbian scholar of the generation.
+During most of the history of the Lebian Jewish community, the position of Rabbi was held by the leading Lebian scholar of the generation.
 Sometimes this necessitated bringing a rabbi from other parts of Europe.
 The community was wealthy because of it's involvement in international trade and so was able to support many leading scholars.
-The authority of the Rabbi was accepted by the different factions of Lesbian Jews: Ashkenazi, Sephardi, Italians and Turks.
+The authority of the Rabbi was accepted by the different factions of Lebian Jews: Ashkenazi, Sephardi, Italians and Turks.

-About 200 hundred years ago there was a change in the method of appointing the Lesbian leader.
-The Lesbians were so happy with their then scholarly and saintly appointment, Rabbi Threesman, that they appointed his son as successor.
+About 200 hundred years ago there was a change in the method of appointing the Lebian leader.
+The Lebians were so happy with their then scholarly and saintly appointment, Rabbi Threesman, that they appointed his son as successor.
 Though the son was not up to his father's intellectual level, he was a nice man.
-His son however was definitely in the grandfather's league, so on the demise of his father, the Lesbians were more than happy to appoint him their mentor.
+His son however was definitely in the grandfather's league, so on the demise of his father, the Lebians were more than happy to appoint him their mentor.

-The old Rabbi Threesman published a number of books on both the hidden and revealed sections of the Torah and Jewish learning.
-This includes a very important rule book (Shulchan Aruch) which became known as the Lesbian Shulchan Aruch.
-While a brilliant summary of Jewish jurisprudence, the Jews of Lesbos seemed to prefer to follow what they believe the good Rabbi had done rather than what he wrote.
+The old Rabbi Threesman published a number of books on both the hidden and revealed sections of the Tora and Jewish learning.
+This includes a very important rule book (Shulḥan Arukh) which became known as the Lebian Shulḥan Arukh.
+While a brilliant summary of Jewish jurisprudence, the Jews of Lebos seemed to prefer to follow what they believe the good Rabbi had done rather than what he wrote.
 Sort of "do as I do and not as I say" attitude, though there is no documentary proof that this was Threesman's intention.
-Of course as they needed an excuse for not following the rabbi's written word, they claim that the rabbi wrote his Shulchan Aruch for the Jews of the world and not for Lesbians.
-These practices of the rabbi are now commonly referred to as "Lesbian Customs".
+Of course as they needed an excuse for not following the rabbi's written word, they claim that the rabbi wrote his Shulḥan Arukh for the Jews of the world and not for Lebians.
+These practices of the rabbi are now commonly referred to as "Lebian Customs".

-The old English Proverb goes, "All good things must come to an end" and so they did to 2,000 years of Jewish Lesbianism's freedom.
+The old English Proverb goes, "All good things must come to an end" and so they did to 2,000 years of Jewish Lebianism's freedom.
 The clouds of anti-Semitism rolled onto Greek shores in the form of the Nazi S.S.
-Nearly all the Jews were deported and murdered by the Germans -- very few survived.
-The then Lesbian Rabbi, the sixth in the Threesman line, managed to escape, with his large library of Jewish learning, eastwards to Phong Chong, where he was able to re-establish his Lesbian community.
+Nearly all the Jews were deported and murdered by the Germans — very few survived.
+The then Lebian Rabbi, the sixth in the Threesman line, managed to escape, with his large library of Jewish learning, eastwards to Phong Chong, where he was able to re-establish his Lebian community.
 He built a wonderful centre of learning around his library, but by this time he was old and tired, and was not able to do much to rebuild, let alone to expand his empire.
-Interestingly this is always been referred to as the Lesbian Empire, even though other rabbis of esteem lived in Phong Chong at the time of his arrival.
-The "Phong Chong Rabbi" remains known as "the Lesbian".
+Interestingly this is always been referred to as the Lebian Empire, even though other rabbis of esteem lived in Phong Chong at the time of his arrival.
+The "Phong Chong Rabbi" remains known as "the Lebian".

-Unfortunately for the Lesbian line, this Rabbi only had three daughters -- no sons, thus no heir.
+Unfortunately for the Lebian line, this Rabbi only had three daughters — no sons, thus no heir.
 One of his daughters died soon after their arrival in Phong Chong of a mysterious disease.
-The other two girls married Lesbian scholars who had also miraculously managed to escape the Nazi onslaught on Hellas as they were studying at universities in other parts of Europe at the time.
+The other two girls married Lebian scholars who had also miraculously managed to escape the Nazi onslaught on Hellas as they were studying at universities in other parts of Europe at the time.
 These young men joined the Rabbi in Phong Chong.

-However, one evening during the seven days, as the younger son-in-law, Rabbi Nachman, entered the room for prayers, a brightspark disciple jumped up and pronounced, "Long live Nachman, the new Lesbian Rabbi!".
-Everyone responded, "l'chaim, to life, in assent.
-The old Lesbian Rebbetzin was beside herself in anger.
-She responded, "I will not give you the old Rabbi's coat!", to which a cheeky Nachman responded, "I'll be the first Lesbian Rabbi without a coat!".
+However, one evening during the seven mourning days, as the younger son-in-law, Rabbi Nachman, entered the room for prayers, a brightspark disciple jumped up and pronounced, "Long live Nachman, the new Lebian Rabbi!".
+Everyone responded, "l'chaim, to life", in assent.
+The old Lebian Rebbetzin was beside herself in anger.
+She responded, "I will not give you the old Rabbi's coat!", to which a cheeky Nachman responded, "I'll be the first Lebian Rabbi without a coat!".
 And so it was, he never wore a coat again, just a white shirt and white knitted kippa.
-And his disciples all followed suit.
+And the disciples all followed suit.

-Now that they lived in Phong Chong, it actually made a lot sense -- the heat can be debilitating.
+Now that they lived in Phong Chong, it actually made a lot sense — the summer heat and humidity can be debilitating.
 Unfortunately, many of the disciples, who later moved to cold climates like Leningrad, (where many live today) don't realise the source of the dress code, and still walk around outside in minus twenty degree (plus windchill factor) cold in nothing more than their tzitith covered with a white shirt.

 The appointment of Nachman left his brother-in-law's family somewhat destitute.
 Not long after, the brother-in-law died.
 His son (Nachman's nephew) felt that he was a true heir of his grandfather.
 So, as he was short a quid, he "took" home some books from his grandfather's library.
 The library which was not used very much any more, was under the care of an old friend of the deceased rabbi.
 The nephew was correct in his thinking, and the books he "borrowed" were noticed to be missing until most of them had been sold.
 Nachman was furious when he found out, insisting that all the books, including those already sold, were returned.
 He even took his nephew to the courts of the land to force the return of the books.
 It was an embarrassing family feud.

-Spurred on by the liberal economic climate in Phong Chong, Rabbi Nachman moved quickly to build and consolidate a new Lesbian Empire.
-He trained many young men who were attracted to Phong Chong to learn Torah with him.
-He sent these young men as his personal emissaries all over the world, establishing Lesbian communities around the globe.
-Wherever one could drink Pepsi-Cola, Lesbians were now to be found.
+Spurred on by the liberal economic climate in Phong Chong, Rabbi Nachman moved quickly to build and consolidate a new Lebian Empire.
+He trained many young men who were attracted to Phong Chong to learn Tora with him.
+He sent these young men as his personal emissaries all over the world, establishing Lebian communities around the globe.
+Wherever one could drink Pepsi-Cola, Lebians were now to be found.

-And so it was that I was in a city far from home where there was a large Lesbian community, run by a very outgoing and rotund Lesbian-trained rabbi.
-He gave a Talmud lesson on Shabbat afternoons, and I once went along.
-The participants were not Lesbians, just ordinary straight Jews.
+And so it was that I was in a city far from home where there was a large Lebian community, run by a very outgoing and rotund Lebian-trained rabbi.
+He gave a regular Talmud lesson on Shabath afternoons.
+I once went along.
+The participants were not Lebians, just ordinary straight Jews.
 At that point in time most of the people in this synagogue were not followers.
-Gradually this changed, and the next generation firmly embraced Lesbianism.
+Gradually this changed, and the next generation firmly embraced Lebianism.

-Anyway, this group was learning the second chapter of the tractate of Sukkot.
-Here the Talmud discusses whether one who sleeps under his bed in a Succah has fulfilled his obligation.
-However this rabbi said that this was just a theoretic question, as according to the "Shulchan Aruch" one must not sleep in a sukka.
-As he did not specify to which book he referred, I first looked in the original Shulchan Aruch by Rav Yosef Karo, the accepted arbitrator of Jewish law and custom to see if this was true.
-Well, there it was in black and white, that the main observation of sucah is to sleep in it.
-So I figured he obviously meant the Lesbian Shulchan Aruch.
-No, there too it says that sleeping in the succah is an obligation.
+Anyway, this group was learning the second chapter of the tractate of Sukoth.
+Here the Talmud discusses whether one who sleeps under his bed in a Suka has fulfilled his obligation.
+However this rabbi said that this was just a theoretic question, as according to the Shulḥan Arukh one must not sleep in a suka.
+As he did not specify to which book he referred, I first looked in the original Shulḥan Arukh by Rav Yosef Karo, the accepted arbitrator of Jewish law and custom to see if this was true.
+Well, there it was in black and white, that the main observation of suka is to sleep in it.
+So I figured he obviously meant the Lebian Shulḥan Arukh.
+No, there too it says that sleeping in the suka is an obligation.
 So why did this Rabbi lie to me (and the other ten people) at the lesson?
-Is this part of a plan effort?
+Is this part of a planned effort?

-Anyway, to round off the story, Rabbi Nachman, died childless, and his now worldwide Lesbian disciples, still internationally headquartered in Phong Chong, decided not to appoint a successor.
-It seems now to have become a Lesbian tradition to not appoint successors.
-Instead many of them believe that they leader, though buried near his home, is still somewhere, leading them from afar.
-Their leader may living on the planet of Jupiter.
+To round off the story, Rabbi Nachman, died childless, and his now worldwide Lebian disciples, still internationally headquartered in Phong Chong, decided not to appoint a successor.
+It seems now to have become a Lebian tradition to not appoint successors if there is not a son, the obvious choice.
+Instead many of them believe that their leader, though buried near his home, is still somewhere, leading them from afar.
+Their leader may be living on the planet of Jupiter.
 I think they think that Rabbi Nachman has moved in with Elvis and together they send messages from up there.
 Rav Nachman still makes all the decisions.

 Of course claiming the eternity of a dead man is a great gift to Christianity.
-We Jews have always claimed that the J-man is a false prophet, a fake messiah, precisely because the Moshiach must be a regular human being, someone who will be the accepted leader of all Israel.
-By claiming eternity to the Lesbian Rabbi, they are granting credence to Catholicism.
-It is not possible that the Jewish people will accept the Lesbian as their king!
+We Jews have always claimed that the J-man is a false prophet, a fake messiah, precisely because the Mashiaḥ must be a regular human being, someone who will be the accepted leader of all Yisrael.
+By claiming eternity to the Lebian Rabbi, they are granting credence to Catholicism.
+It is not possible that the Jewish people will accept the dead Lebian as their king!

-I guess someone is in control of the Lesbians.
-There must be because the Lesbian empire is now a huge, money-making machine, but the real leader remains unknown to those outside the organization, and I suspect to just about everyone inside it as well.
+I guess someone is in control of the Lebians.
+There must be because the Lebian empire is now a huge, money-making machine, but the real leader remains unknown to those outside the organisation — and I suspect to just about everyone inside it as well.

 Menachem Kuchar, 13th July, 2007